SingaFx/SmartPrice/README.md

 */
 ```

-priceObj can be read repeatedly without out consequence, but calling updatePrice too often has the chance to trigger API rate-limiting by different exchanges.
+`priceObj` can be read repeatedly without out consequence, but calling `updatePrice` too often has the chance to trigger API rate-limiting by different exchanges.

 # Currently supported

-Currently only looks up crypto pairs using Bitstamp, Kraken, Bitfinex, GDAX, Gemini, Binance, DSX, HuobiPro, CEX.IO, and Poloniex exchanges as price sources.
+Currently only looks up crypto pairs using Bitstamp, Kraken, Bitfinex, GDAX, Gemini, Binance, DSX, HuobiPro, CEX&#46;IO, and Poloniex exchanges as price sources.